 And most regional flights also depend on a hub like Miami, Florida.

 Virtually all regional flights in Florida take off from Miami, Florida, to the other parts of the state.

-How Many Seats Do Regional Airline Planes Have?
+Number of Seats Regional Airline Planes Have

 The average regional plane has between 50 and 80 seats.